fogus/spiel/pyramidenspiel/pungo/README.markdown

 ![todo](https://raw.githubusercontent.com/fogus/spiel/master/pyramidenspiel/pungo/graphics/pungo-setup.png)

+The details of the setup are according to the center cells, from left to right:

+ 1. A large pyramid on top of a medium on top of a small

 One player is assigned a row of three cells to be their "home row" while the other player gets the row on the opposite end.
-Now, place the die between the two players with the 1 facing up.
 Once setup, the game can begin.

 Goal
 ====